Blockstream/Jade/docs/index.rst

 * 'multisig_name' is a string, and must be less than 16 characters long.
 Using an existing name will overwrite the corresponding registration record.
 * 'variant' indicates the script type used, and must be one of: 'sh(multi(k))', 'wsh(multi(k))' or 'sh(wsh(multi(k)))'
 * 'fingerprint' is the 4-byte wallet origin fingerprint - at least one signer must reference the Jade signer's root xpub fingerprint.
-* 'derivation' is the path from the origin to the given xpub - atm it is only used for the Jade signer, where it is used to verify the passed xpub.
+* 'derivation' is the path from the origin to the given xpub - currently it is only used for the Jade signer, where it is used to verify the passed xpub.
 * 'xpub' is the signer xpub, as described by the 'fingerprint' and 'derivation' (validated, in the case of this unit's signer).
 * 'path' is a path applied to the xpub, to yield the root signer for this multisig.
 In most cases this is empty '[]'.